tiendu/tiendu.github.io/_posts/2026-06-11-something-to-feel-together-eng.md

 ---
 layout: post
-title: "A Painkiller for Reality"
+title: "A Small Opening in the Week"
 date: 2026-06-11
 categories: ["Personal Notes & Reflections"]
 ---

+It was 4 PM at a Wednesday company Happy Hour.

+Not really the drinking kind of Happy Hour yet.

+More like the waiting part before the food.

+Everyone was gathered there, but the event had not fully loosened up.
+We still had to go through the announcements first.
+People were standing around, half in work mode, half pretending the workday was already over.
+Small conversations.
+Polite laughter.
+That strange office atmosphere where everyone is supposed to relax, but nobody is completely relaxed yet.

+Before the food, there was an appreciation session.

+People were recognized.
+Names were mentioned.
+Everyone clapped.
+The usual thing.
+Not bad.
+Not fake exactly.
+Just part of the rhythm of office life.

+Then, after the appreciation part ended, a colleague went up and announced another event.

+"Ăn ngủ cùng World Cup."

+Eat and sleep with the World Cup.

+The idea was simple.
+People would guess the finalists, the champion, and the winner of each match.
+Whoever guessed correctly the most would receive a gift.

+I stood there listening.

+Not excited exactly.

 I don't even watch the World Cup.

-That is probably the first thing I should say.

 I do not follow the teams.
 I do not know the groups.
 I do not check fixtures.
-I do not care who is injured, who is favored, who has the easier path, or which country has the better chance this year.
+I do not know who is injured, who is favored, who has the easier path, or which country people are supposed to be afraid of this year.

 To me, football is mostly background noise.

-But yesterday, my company announced that there would be an event for the World Cup.

-And somehow that made sense immediately.
+But somehow, the announcement made sense immediately.

 Because this is Vietnam.

 Football is probably the closest thing this country has to a shared public emotion.
 Even people who do not follow it can feel when a big tournament is near.
 Cafes prepare their screens.
 Group chats wake up.
 People start talking about matches before the first ball is kicked.

-The World Cup has not started yet.

-It kicks off tomorrow.

-But the atmosphere is already here.

-That is the part I keep thinking about.

-Not the teams.

-Not the players.

-Not the trophy.

-The atmosphere.

-The way people start preparing to care about something together before anything has even happened.

-The economy still feels bad.

-Rent is still rent.

-Debt is still debt.

-Groceries still cost more than people want to admit.

-Work is still work.

-People are tired in that quiet way where they do not always have the energy to explain what exactly is wrong.

-And then football arrives.

-Not as a solution.

-More like a painkiller.

-Not the kind that heals the injury.

-The kind that lets you move for a while without feeling the whole weight of it.

-Maybe that sounds cynical.

-Maybe it is.

-But I do not mean it as an insult.

-Sometimes people need painkillers.

-Sometimes a society does too.

-There are problems you cannot solve in one evening.
-There are bills that will still be there tomorrow.
-There are salaries that still feel too small.
-There are futures that still feel unstable.
-There are family problems, job problems, health problems, money problems, private problems that nobody at work knows about.

-And most of the time, people carry those things quietly.

-They go to work.

-They reply to messages.

-They attend meetings.

-They send polite emails.

-They eat lunch.

-They scroll.

-They act normal.

-Then one day the company announces a World Cup event, and suddenly there is something else in the air.

-Something lighter.

-Something easier to talk about.

-Something that does not ask people to explain their lives.

-That is why I do not want to mock it.

-It would be easy to say people are distracted.
-It would be easy to say football is just entertainment.
-It would be easy to say this is just another corporate event, another reason for people to gather around a screen and pretend things are fine.

-Maybe all of that is partly true.

-But it is not the whole truth.

-Most people already know things are not fine.

-They do not need another explanation of how hard life is.
-They know.
-They feel it in rent, in groceries, in traffic, in work, in the way the month feels long and the salary feels short, in the way tomorrow keeps arriving before they are ready.

-Awareness is not the problem.

-People are aware.

-Sometimes too aware.

-Sometimes awareness itself becomes heavy.

-You can be aware of the economy.

-Aware of layoffs.

-Aware of corruption.

-Aware of climate anxiety.

-Aware of war.

-Aware of your own aging parents.

-Aware of your own tired body.

-Aware of the fact that your life is moving faster than you expected.

-But awareness does not automatically become action.

-Sometimes it just becomes weight.

-And under enough weight, people look for something that lets them breathe.

-A match can do that.

-A song can do that.

-A festival can do that.

-A bowl of noodles at midnight can do that.

-A stupid joke in a group chat can do that.

-None of it fixes the structure.

-But not every human need is a structural solution.

-Some things are just ways to remain human inside the structure.

-So maybe this post is not really about football.

-It is about what happens when reality becomes too fragmented, too heavy, too private, and too tiring to hold directly.
+The World Cup had not even started yet.

+It would kick off the next day.

+But the atmosphere was already there.

+The next day, it became more visible.

+On the company screen, people had started placing their choices for the matches.

+Finalists.

+Champion.

+Winner for each match.

+A simple office game.
+Nothing dramatic.
+Names, choices, guesses.
+Probably some quiet confidence from people who actually follow football, and random guesses from people who do not.

+I looked at it for a bit.

+In an IT company where most people are men, maybe this is just normal.
+Maybe a World Cup guessing game is the most predictable office activity in the world.
+Maybe there is nothing deep about it at all.

+But still, I noticed something.

+The workday felt a little less bad.

+Not good exactly.

+Not transformed.

+Just less flat.

+There was something else in the room besides tickets, meetings, deadlines, code, customer issues, and the usual silent pressure of work.

+There was a small game sitting on top of the day.

+A little harmless thing people could look at.

+A thing people could talk about without having to talk about themselves.

+That was the part I kept thinking about later.

+Not the event itself.

+Not the guessing game.

+Not the gift.

+Just the small change in the room.

+People are tired.

+Not always dramatically tired.
+Not the kind of tired where someone breaks down in public and says everything clearly.

+More like the quiet kind.

+The kind where you still answer emails.

+Still join meetings.

+Still say "yeah, all good."

+Still clap during the appreciation session.

+Still stand around at Happy Hour at 4 PM.

+Still act normal because acting normal is part of the job.

+Then someone announces a World Cup event, and suddenly there is a small opening in the week.

+A harmless thing.

+A loud thing.

+A thing that does not ask anyone to explain what is wrong.

+Maybe that is what I mean by painkiller.

+Not some grand escape.

+Not some stupid illusion.

+Just a small thing that makes the day easier to pass through.

+A match prediction.

+A name on a screen.

+A colleague arguing about a team.

+Someone pretending to know who will win.

+Someone guessing randomly and still joining anyway.

+It does not fix anything.

+But maybe it lightens the room a little.

+And sometimes that is already something.

+So maybe this is not really about football.

+It is about how heavy ordinary reality has become.

 Most days, everyone carries their own separate version of the world.
 Their own feed.
 Their own anxiety.
 Their own bad news.
 Their own private algorithmic weather.

-Even when people sit in the same room, they are often not in the same world.
+Even when people sit in the same office, they are often not in the same world.

-One person is reading about layoffs.
+One person is thinking about work.

-Another is watching war footage.

-Another is looking at luxury apartments.
+Another is thinking about money.

-Another is checking football news.
+Another is checking the news.

-Another is scrolling through someone else's perfect life and quietly feeling worse.
+Another is scrolling through someone else's life.

+Another is pretending to be fine.

 The room is shared.